 Presentation of Ideas

-Engineering is all about offering a solution to a problem at hand.
+Engineering is all about offering a solution to the problem at hand.
 It is also about sharing new ideas for product development and research.
 In either of the cases, communication is vital for effective communication.
 How well you can articulate your ideas to others is an outcome of good soft skill training.
 Most often than now, your clients or users will not be able to understand the complex mathematical calculation or code that you have worked out.

-These are small yet significant protocols that need to be followed for an effective internal and external communication.
+These are small yet significant protocols that need to be followed for effective internal and external communication.

 Open to Feedback